Tom Brady’s Daughter Vivian Steals The Spotlight During Super Bowl Post-Game

 “My daughter is 6.
 She’s a great cheerleader for us.
 My oldest son is into every play.
 My middle son is not into any play,” Brady told the New England Sports Network.
 “It’s perfect.
 We get to talk about it on the way home.
 They’re understanding more and more.”

-Brady eventually departed the stage to give up the mic and to Super Bowl MVP Julian Edelman, whose 10-catch, 141-yard performance helped rally the Patriots.
+Brady eventually departed the stage to give up the mic to Super Bowl MVP Julian Edelman, whose 10-catch, 141-yard performance helped rally the Patriots.
 But even as Brady carried Vivian away on his hip, she couldn’t stop catching everyone’s attention.

 She waved wildly at everyone as they cut a path through the crowd.

-Twitter user Mark Matthews said that “Tom Brady holding his daughter while she plays with confetti has been by far the best part of the #SuperBowl.”
+“Tom Brady holding his daughter while she plays with confetti has been by far the best part of the #SuperBowl,” a Twitter user tweeted.

-Christian D’Andrea loved watching Vivian, too.
+Other fans loved watching Vivian, too.

-“Tom Brady’s daughter is absolutely losing her mind about the falling confetti and it’s awesome,” she tweeted.
+“Tom Brady’s daughter is absolutely losing her mind about the falling confetti and it’s awesome,” another fan tweeted.